 David Levine, professor of business administration

 David I. Levine is the Eugene E. and Catherine M. Trefethen professor of business administration at UC Berkeley's Haas School of Business.
-He is also of the Haas School's Economics group and chair of the Advisory Board of the University's Center on Evaluation for Global Action (CEGA).
+He is also past chair of the advisory board of the University's Center on Evaluation for Global Action (CEGA).